Stanford

 This program is open exclusively to senior level executives that demonstrate a commitment to human-centered AI.
 A carefully selected cohort will ensure a balance of field expertise and AI experience.
 We also encourage you to bring your families, with dedicated activities designed for them throughout the program.

-The program will take place from May 4-7, 2025, at Stanford Sierra Camp, located just outside South Lake Tahoe.
+The program takes place in May at Stanford Sierra Camp, located just outside South Lake Tahoe.
 This distraction-free environment is ideal for deep connections, meaningful exchanges, and a refreshing 'digital detox.'

-Applications are due March 14, 2025.
-After receiving applications, we will notify applicants of admissions decisions by March 21, 2025.
+Applications are now open, apply today!
+Early bird deadline is December 31st, 2025.
 If you've been accepted, you'll receive additional information about how to complete your registration for the program.
+For inquiries, please contact Brooklynn Pham, Senior Program Manager, Education

 Regular pricing: